St. John's University Athletics

 - 6225

-One of the winningest coaches in NCAA Division I history, Rick Pitino was named the 22nd head coach in the history of St. John's Men’s Basketball program on March 20, 2023.
+One of the winningest coaches in NCAA Division I history, two-time national champion Rick Pitino was named the 22nd head coach in the history of St. John's Men’s Basketball program on March 20, 2023.

-During his 36 seasons as a collegiate head coach, Pitino has established a stellar reputation for excellence on the court and a dedication to student-athlete academic success.
-Pitino, who owns an 854-306 career head coaching record, has made 23 NCAA Tournament appearances with five different schools and advanced to the Final Four seven times, a total reached by only six coaches all-time.
+A 2013 inductee into the Naismith Memorial Basketball Hall of Fame with more than five decades of coaching experience, Pitino has established a stellar reputation for excellence on the court and a dedication to student-athlete academic success over his 37 seasons as a collegiate head coach.
+Pitino, who owns an 885-311 (.740) career head coaching record, has made 24 NCAA Tournament appearances with six different schools and advanced to the Final Four seven times, a total reached by only six coaches all-time.
+His 885 victories rank fifth all-time in Division I heading into 2025-26.

-Pitino became the first coach to take three different schools to the Final Four and the only coach to win an NCAA Championship at two different schools.
-With a 54-21 record in the NCAA Tournament, Pitino holds the third-highest winning percentage in NCAA Tournament games (.720) among all active coaches.
+Pitino became the first coach to take three different schools to the Final Four and is the only coach to win an NCAA Championship at two different schools (1996 Kentucky and 2013 Louisville).
+He is one of only four coaches to ever reach the Final Four in four separate decades.
+With a 55-22 record in the NCAA Tournament, Pitino holds the second-highest winning percentage in NCAA Tournament games (.714) among all active coaches.
 Off the court, he has served as a charitable benefactor for a broad spectrum of worthy causes, often choosing to do so anonymously.

-Over his three seasons as head coach at Iona University, Pitino led the Gaels to a 64-22 overall record with a 40-9 mark in the Metro Atlantic Athletic Conference (MAAC).
-A two-time MAAC Coach of the Year, Pitino led the Gaels to a pair of MAAC regular season titles and two tournament championships.
-Iona made trips to the NCAA Tournament in 2021 and 2023 while earning a berth in the National Invitation Tournament (NIT) in 2022.
+Pitino joined the Red Storm after three seasons at Iona, where he led the Gaels to a 64-22 overall record with a 40-9 mark in the Metro Atlantic Athletic Conference (MAAC).
+A two-time MAAC Coach of the Year, Pitino led the Gaels to a pair of MAAC regular season titles and two MAAC Tournament championships.
+Iona made trips to the NCAA Tournament in 2021 and 2023 and earned a berth in the National Invitation Tournament (NIT) in 2022.

-Pitino spent 16 seasons as head coach at Louisville and led the Cardinals to a 416-143 overall record from 2001-2017.
-While at Louisville, he took the Cards to the NCAA Tournament 13 times, making seven Sweet 16 appearances, six trips to the Elite Eight, three Final Fours and a National Championship.
-Louisville set a school record with 35 wins in its national championship campaign in 2012-13.
+From 2001-17, Pitino spent 16 seasons as head coach at Louisville and led the Cardinals to a 416-143 overall record.
+While at Louisville, he took the Cards to the NCAA Tournament 13 times.
+Under Pitino, Louisville advanced to seven Sweet 16s, six Elite Eights, three Final Fours and a National Championship.
+The Cardinals set a school record with 35 wins during its national championship campaign of 2012-13.

-After his two years as an assistant with the New York Knicks, Pitino was the head coach at Providence College for two seasons from 1985-87, producing a 42-23 record with the Friars.
-He guided Providence to an NCAA Tournament appearance in 1986, followed by a trip to the Final Four in 1987.
+After his two years as an assistant with the New York Knicks, Pitino became the head coach at Providence College for two seasons from 1985-87, producing a 42-23 record with the Friars.
+He guided Providence to an NCAA Tournament appearance in 1986, followed by his first trip to the Final Four in 1987.

-Pitino also has international coaching experience, leading the Puerto Rico national team in three 2015 summer competitions and Panathinaikos B.C. in the EuroLeague from 2018-20.
+Pitino also has international coaching experience, leading the Puerto Rico national team in three competitions during the summer of 2015.

 Born Sept.
 18, 1952, Pitino is a native of New York City where he was a standout guard for St. Dominic High School in Oyster Bay, Long Island from 1966-70.

-During his 36 seasons as a collegiate head coach, Pitino has established a stellar reputation for excellence on the court and a dedication to student-athlete academic success.
-Pitino, who owns an 854-306 career head coaching record, has made 23 NCAA Tournament appearances with five different schools and advanced to the Final Four seven times, a total reached by only six coaches all-time.
+A 2013 inductee into the Naismith Memorial Basketball Hall of Fame with more than five decades of coaching experience, Pitino has established a stellar reputation for excellence on the court and a dedication to student-athlete academic success over his 37 seasons as a collegiate head coach.
+Pitino, who owns an 885-311 (.740) career head coaching record, has made 24 NCAA Tournament appearances with six different schools and advanced to the Final Four seven times, a total reached by only six coaches all-time.
+His 885 victories rank fifth all-time in Division I heading into 2025-26.

-Pitino became the first coach to take three different schools to the Final Four and the only coach to win an NCAA Championship at two different schools.
-With a 54-21 record in the NCAA Tournament, Pitino holds the third-highest winning percentage in NCAA Tournament games (.720) among all active coaches.
+Pitino became the first coach to take three different schools to the Final Four and is the only coach to win an NCAA Championship at two different schools (1996 Kentucky and 2013 Louisville).
+He is one of only four coaches to ever reach the Final Four in four separate decades.
+With a 55-22 record in the NCAA Tournament, Pitino holds the second-highest winning percentage in NCAA Tournament games (.714) among all active coaches.
 Off the court, he has served as a charitable benefactor for a broad spectrum of worthy causes, often choosing to do so anonymously.

-Over his three seasons as head coach at Iona University, Pitino led the Gaels to a 64-22 overall record with a 40-9 mark in the Metro Atlantic Athletic Conference (MAAC).
-A two-time MAAC Coach of the Year, Pitino led the Gaels to a pair of MAAC regular season titles and two tournament championships.
-Iona made trips to the NCAA Tournament in 2021 and 2023 while earning a berth in the National Invitation Tournament (NIT) in 2022.
+Pitino joined the Red Storm after three seasons at Iona, where he led the Gaels to a 64-22 overall record with a 40-9 mark in the Metro Atlantic Athletic Conference (MAAC).
+A two-time MAAC Coach of the Year, Pitino led the Gaels to a pair of MAAC regular season titles and two MAAC Tournament championships.
+Iona made trips to the NCAA Tournament in 2021 and 2023 and earned a berth in the National Invitation Tournament (NIT) in 2022.

-Pitino spent 16 seasons as head coach at Louisville and led the Cardinals to a 416-143 overall record from 2001-2017.
-While at Louisville, he took the Cards to the NCAA Tournament 13 times, making seven Sweet 16 appearances, six trips to the Elite Eight, three Final Fours and a National Championship.
-Louisville set a school record with 35 wins in its national championship campaign in 2012-13.
+From 2001-17, Pitino spent 16 seasons as head coach at Louisville and led the Cardinals to a 416-143 overall record.
+While at Louisville, he took the Cards to the NCAA Tournament 13 times.
+Under Pitino, Louisville advanced to seven Sweet 16s, six Elite Eights, three Final Fours and a National Championship.
+The Cardinals set a school record with 35 wins during its national championship campaign of 2012-13.

-After his two years as an assistant with the New York Knicks, Pitino was the head coach at Providence College for two seasons from 1985-87, producing a 42-23 record with the Friars.
-He guided Providence to an NCAA Tournament appearance in 1986, followed by a trip to the Final Four in 1987.
+After his two years as an assistant with the New York Knicks, Pitino became the head coach at Providence College for two seasons from 1985-87, producing a 42-23 record with the Friars.
+He guided Providence to an NCAA Tournament appearance in 1986, followed by his first trip to the Final Four in 1987.

-Pitino also has international coaching experience, leading the Puerto Rico national team in three 2015 summer competitions and Panathinaikos B.C. in the EuroLeague from 2018-20.
+Pitino also has international coaching experience, leading the Puerto Rico national team in three competitions during the summer of 2015.

 Born Sept.
 18, 1952, Pitino is a native of New York City where he was a standout guard for St. Dominic High School in Oyster Bay, Long Island from 1966-70.